MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 # Considerations when building solutions at scale

-You now have your solution, so lets go through aspects of the solution you should ask of your solution, to see if you need to make amendments, or think about its design.
+You now have your solution, so lets go through the kind of aspects of the solution you should consider, to see if you need to make amendments, or think about its design.

 ## Centralised, Decentralisation or Both

 First question to ask yourself, do you need to deploy this solution 1,000 times or can you place a navigation link on 1000 sites referring to a single location?
+The decision on your approach can be determined by the following points:

+- Initial deployment, where do my assets live?
+How many times do I need to repeat the steps for deployment?
+The approach depends variances for each department or instance for example, can you get away with a settings file instead?
+- Maintainability, as changes occur, you may need to repeat deployment?
+- Security, is there a solid reason to keep the solution separate?
+- Technical limits of the product, will SharePoint allow you to centralise?

 ### Centralisation